-Berry Law Firm clients arrested on state charges or pending investigations often ask us this question.
+Berry Law clients arrested on state charges or pending investigations often ask us this question.
 The answer depends on the type of criminal investigation and the facts of the case.
 Below we will discuss some examples.

 White Collar Cases